 - In addition, you must show good evidence your wrongful termination case resulted directly from legally protected activities.
 Let’s say OSHA calls about your workplace safety complaint, then a coworker tells your boss.
 Your previous performance reviews are all positive, and you got a raise three months ago.
 This information likely helps prove your case.

 - Contact a qualified employment attorney as soon as possible.
 Every state has its own wrongful termination laws and rules.
 Consulting a lawyer is free!

 Are Claims Against Employers Hard to Win?
 And If You Do Win, How Much Money Could You Get?

 Is it really worth your time and effort?
-Below are some retaliation claim statistics from EEOC investigations the agency completed in FY2019:
+Below are some retaliation claim statistics from EEOC investigations completed in FY2019:

 - 67% of investigated claims found no reasonable cause for employee termination.